Purpose

 Overview

-Flashtalking is a media-independent ad serving, measurement, and verification technology company, providing best-in-class digital advertising products, service, and support for online advertisers, key media buying and creative agencies.
+We are a media-independent ad-servicing, measurement, and verification technology company, providing best-in-class digital advertising products, services, and support for online advertisers and key media-buying and creative agencies.

-For MRC accreditation, this document focuses solely on standard Display ads and rich ads (including expand, heavy, page takeover and roadblocks) and Video ads in Desktop, Mobile Web, and Mobile App environments.
-Metrics provided through our “Protected” verification offerings, including Viewability, CTV Video Impressions, and SIVT are also MRC accredited when requested through ad server Reporting, and further described in Protected's Description of Methodology and Viewability DOM.
+For MRC accreditation, this document focuses solely on standard Display ads and rich ads (including expand, heavy, page takeover, and roadblocks), as well as Video ads, in Desktop, Mobile Web, and Mobile App environments.
+Metrics provided through our “Protected” verification offerings, including Viewability, CTV Video Impressions, and SIVT, are also MRC-accredited when requested through ad server Reporting and further described in Protected's Description of Methodology and Viewability DOM.
 All other metrics are out of scope.

 - Display & Video Ads Requested and Impressions Rendered in Desktop, Mobile Web, and Mobile App*